1. Evenflo Pivot Xpand Modular Stroller

 • One brake for all wheels

 A single stroller that comes with an infant car seat and is compatible with other Graco car seats.
 Your baby will use it until when over 50lbs.

 How we conduct our review

-We purchase the strollers for baby to toddler products and test it with our product team.
-We will also consult the market users and evaluate the users preference.
+We purchase strollers for baby to toddler products and test them with our product team.
+We will also consult the market users and evaluate the user’s preferences.
 No free sample will be accepted from vendors or re-seller – Guaranteed.

 Types of strollers

 You would be surprised by the ton of options there is for just a carrier that can wheel your child around.
 These options are there because parents may have babies of different sizes, may want to wheel more than one child at a time, or may want to walk or run with the little buddy.
 Below, the differences between strollers according to baby size, the number of babies, and functions are explained.
 You will find it useful in choosing one that works just for you.

 Strollers are mainly designed for infants and toddlers.
 Infant strollers will normally hold up to 30lbs.
 The seats are designed such that babies lie or recline inside, but do not sit, as their pelvis cannot support their weight.
 Also, they normally come with extra cushions and headrests to support newborns.
 These can be taken off when the baby becomes bigger after a few months.

 When they can sit and stand and stagger around the house, they will need to be moved to the toddler stroller.
 These can normally hold up to 50lbs and may allow your toddler to sit, recline or lie down.
 Some even come with ride-on boards your boy/girl can stand on while you wheel away.